MicrosoftDocs/azure-docs/articles/cosmos-db/sql/bulk-executor-java.md

 * For achieving higher throughput:

    * Set the JVM's heap size to a large enough number to avoid any memory issue in handling large number of documents.
 Suggested heap size: max(3 GB, 3 * sizeof(all documents passed to bulk import API in one batch)).
-   * There is a preprocessing time, due to which you will get higher throughput when performing bulk operations with a large number of documents.
+   * There's a preprocessing time, due to which you'll get higher throughput when performing bulk operations with a large number of documents.
 So, if you want to import 10,000,000 documents, running bulk import 10 times on 10 bulk of documents each of size 1,000,000 is preferable than running bulk import 100 times on 100 bulk of documents each of size 100,000 documents.

 * It is recommended to instantiate a single CosmosAsyncClient object for the entire application within a single virtual machine that corresponds to a specific Azure Cosmos container.